Collaborative Research Improves Tax Compliance in Rwanda

 The most reliable way for revenue authorities to find out how to improve tax compliance is to conduct large scale research experiments.
-To do this, they need the services of experienced researchers.
-The first such research experiment on the African continent was initiated in Rwanda in 2014.
-It is a joint enterprise by the Rwanda Revenue Authority (RRA), the ICTD and the African Tax Administration Forum (ATAF).
-The Commissioner General of the RRA was very impressed by this first experience of work- ing with the ICTD, and he offered a Memorandum of Understanding to encourage further research and capacity building activities.
+The first such experiment on the African continent was conducted in Rwanda as a collaboration between the Rwanda Revenue Authority (RRA), the ICTD and the African Tax Administration Forum (ATAF).
+The experiment generated important research findings and helped raise an additional $9 million USD in tax revenue.

 The research team, comprised of members from RRA, ATAF, and ICTD